-Well, considering what the camera brings to the table, it’s not hard to imagine why.
+Considering what the camera brings to the table, it’s not hard to imagine why.
 Like the a5100, the a6000 is small and compact, which is a significant advantage when traveling or doing street photography.
 It also one-ups the a5100 when it comes to ergonomics.

 The Sony a6000 comes with an LCD screen with a quality that must have been impressive when it was first launched but isn’t all that anymore in 2021, to be honest.

-But it’s got an electronic viewfinder, though, which you won’t get in the a51000.
+But it’s got an electronic viewfinder, which you won’t get in the a51000.
 Once again, don’t expect too many bells and whistles.
 The electronic viewfinder is just adequate at best.

 Sony didn’t fix the cluttered interface it’s known for on the a6000.
 But the autofocus is sublime even for a 7-year-old camera.
 The autofocus system switches from a single shot to continuous autofocus like a dream.
 You don’t even have to press any buttons.
 The a6000 is clever like that.

 Face recognition is another thing we loved about the a6000.
 It’s lightning-fast, and the camera can even store up to eight different faces in its memory.
-This way, you can get the camera to track any face you choose while it ignores other faces in the shot.
+This way, you can get the camera to track any look you choose while it ignores other faces in the shot.